jmparlett/JET/jetReadme.md

 	how the fuck do you deal withs tabs :( whyyyyyyy. taboff(): calculate tabs to the left of x and return an appropriate offset value (on my system tabs = 5 spaces)

+	for each tab in line we need to calculate its indexes distance from the next multiple of 8 ... so were gonna fake in a function

 # Cursor